ENCCS/veloxchem-workshop/content/x-ray-cpp.md

 - Perform scalability test of the CPP calculation.
 ```

+## Introduction

 In this exercise we will use an efficient implementation of the complex
 polarization propagator approach (CPP) to compute the near-edge X-ray
 absorption fine-structure spectrum of free-base porphyrin.

 Conventional response theory solves a generalized eigenvalue problem and
-provides excitation energies starting from the lowest excited states, and is
+provides excitation energies starting from the lowest excited states.
+It is therefore
 impractical to study spectral regions with high density-of-states.
 The CPP
 approach introduces a damping term which, from a purely computational
 perspective, removes the singularities of the response functions at resonance
 frequencies.
 The damped response theory can be applied to any frequency region
 of interest.
+You may read more in [this paper](https://pubs.acs.org/doi/10.1021/ct500114m).

 The CPP solver in VeloxChem will solve multiple frequencies simultaneously.
 The
 complex response equations for a given frequency can be expressed in terms of a